 An RSS feed is a tool for helping people access content from your site.
 News aggregators and feed readers, which collect posts from different blogs and websites into one location, pull content from RSS feeds.
-RSS feeds also enable people to subscribe to podcasts and email update notifications.
+RSS feeds also enable people to access new episodes of your podcasts and receive email update notifications.

 Squarespace RSS feeds pull: